kalekundert/bind_dna/notebook/validate_cdna_display/make_linker_via_click_chemistry/notes.rst

 - That said, I think that it might be better to not use Spacer-18 at all in the puromycin arm:

+  .. update:: 2020/09/03

+    [Liu2000] has data showing that the PEG spacer actually improves mRNA display.
+So the arguments below are probably wrong.

    - PEG has a much shorter persistence length than ssDNA:

      ===========================  =======  ===========================